Composting Fall Leaves

 You’re going to need to jump start the composting process and add a few other things to the compost pile get the composting microbes a kick start.

-In case you’re not aware, composting is the breakdown of organic material and it’s our bacteria and fungi that do most of the heavy lifting when it comes to the decomposition process.
+To define what we’re doing: composting is the breakdown of organic material.
+It’s our bacteria and fungi that do most of the heavy lifting when it comes to the decomposition process.
+There are many benefits to compost, beyond just adding nutrients, including adding air to the soil, and tying up carbon.
+Besides that your tomatoes love it!

 In order to compost leaves quickly it’s actually the naturally occurring fungi that is responsible for making leaf compost.

-This about what happens in the forest – leaves fall from the trees.
-Nobody rakes them up but by the time the spring comes along that deep layer of leaves is practically non-existent.
+This is what happens in the forest – leaves fall from the trees.
+Nobody rakes them up, but by the time the spring comes along that deep layer of leaves is practically non-existent.
 The naturally occurring fungi that are found in our forests do the decomposing over the winter time.

 So we just need those guys in our compost pile in order to get our leaf compost for our garden and around our trees.
 Composting leaves quickly involves creating the right conditions in the compost pile to attract the fungi to the party.